Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 \paragraph{Prefix Truncation Attacks} While our attacks on SSH are novel, the idea of prefix truncation attacks against network protocols by sequence number manipulation is not.
 To the best of our knowledge, the first and only description of such an attack is by Fournet (on behalf of miTLS) in an email to the TLS working group in 2015, targeting a draft version of TLS~1.3~\cite{fournetmail}.
 Fournet's attack increases sequence numbers in TLS by message fragmentation rather than message injection and remains theoretical, as \emph{``prefix truncations will probably cause the handshake to fail.''} Subsequently, the draft was modified, and no prefix truncation attacks against the final version of TLS~1.3 are known.
 In contrast, we present the first real-world, practical prefix truncation attack against a mature, widely used protocol.

-\paragraph{Root Cause Analysis} Our results depend on two technical observations about how SSH protects the integrity of the handshake and channel:
+\paragraph{Root Cause Analysis} Our results depend on two technical observations about how SSH protects the integrity of the handshake and channel: \begin{enumerate} \item \emph{SSH does not protect the full handshake transcript.} Although server authentication uses a signature to verify the integrity of the handshake, the signature is formed over a fixed list of handshake messages rather than the complete transcript.
+This gap in authentication allows an attacker to insert messages into the handshake and thereby manipulate sequence numbers.

-\begin{enumerate} \item \emph{SSH does not protect the full handshake transcript.} Although server authentication uses a signature to verify the integrity of the handshake, the signature is formed over a fixed list of handshake messages rather than the complete transcript.
-This gap in authentication allows an attacker to insert messages into the handshake and thereby manipulate sequence numbers. \item \emph{SSH does not reset sequence numbers at the beginning of the secure channel.} Instead, SSH increases sequence numbers monotonically, independent of the encryption state.
-Any manipulation of sequence numbers before the secure channel carries over into the channel. \end{enumerate} Based on these two key observations, we present a series of novel attacks on SSH with increasing complexity and impact.
+\item \emph{SSH does not reset sequence numbers at the beginning of the secure channel.} Instead, SSH increases sequence numbers monotonically, independent of the encryption state.
+Any manipulation of sequence numbers before the secure channel carries over into the channel. \end{enumerate} Based on these two key observations, we present a series of novel attacks on SSH that increase in complexity and impact.

-\paragraph{Sequence Number Manipulation} We show that an attacker can \emph{increase the receive counters} of the server and the client by inserting messages into the handshake (\autoref{sec:seqnomanipulation}).
-Although not required for any of our attacks, we also show that, for some implementations, an attacker can \emph{fully control the receive and send counters}, setting them to arbitrary, attacker-chosen values (\autoref{sec:advancedsqnnomanipulation}).
+\paragraph{Sequence Number Manipulation} We show that an attacker can \emph{increase the receive counters} of the server and the client by inserting messages into the handshake.
+Although not required for any of our attacks, we also show that, for some implementations, an attacker can \emph{fully control the receive and send counters}, setting them to arbitrary values (\autoref{sec:advancedsqnnomanipulation}).

 \paragraph{A Prefix Truncation Attack on the BPP} An attacker can use sequence number manipulation to \emph{delete a chosen number of packets at the beginning of the secure channel}.
-Neither the client nor the server detects this change.
-This breaks the channel integrity of SSH (\autoref{sec:ssh-attack}).
+Neither the client nor the server detects this prefix truncation, consequently breaking the channel integrity of SSH (\autoref{sec:ssh-attack}).

 \paragraph{Extension Negotiation Downgrade Attack} As a practical example, we show an attack that uses prefix truncation to \emph{break extension negotiation} \cite{RFC8308}, thereby downgrading the security of the connection.
 The attacked client might mistakenly believe that the server does not support recent signature algorithms for user authentication or does not implement certain countermeasures to attacks (\autoref{sec:extdowngradeattack}).
-Specifically, we can turn off protection against keystroke timing attacks in the recently released OpenSSH~9.5.
+Specifically, the attacker can turn off protection against keystroke timing attacks in the recently released OpenSSH~9.5.